-Three and a half years ago, I wrote a really popular article (if I don't say so myself!) about all the benefits of Retin-A.
+More than three years ago, I wrote a widely-shared article about all the benefits of Retin-A.

 I've always argued that vitamin A is the single most important nutrient for skin health.

 But using Retin-A and other prescription topical retinoids (Stieva-A, Tazorac, Renova, Differin, etc.) isn't the same as eating foods rich in vitamin A, such as liver.
 When we ingest vitamin A, it has to be converted by our enzymes into its active form, retinoic acid.
 But Retin-A, or tretinoin, is already retinoic acid, and it binds to our retinoid receptors to elicit various responses in the skin.

 "Vitamin A is such a basic metabolic factor, in the brain and endocrine glands, liver and kidneys, etc., I think it's dangerous to experiment with drugs that interfere with it," says Ray Peat, PhD.

 Our bodies need vitamin A for so many functions, including progesterone synthesis, protein synthesis and cell differentiation.
 Ironically, those things are all critical for long-term skin health, so perhaps the longer you're on Retin-A, the worse your skin could get?!

 Shocking but true: a clinical trial comparing 0.1% tretinoin cream to placebo was stopped six months before it was supposed to end, because of the unanticipated high number of deaths in the tretinoin group.

 Although the deaths were statistically significant, the researchers buried the study for four years; when it was finally published, the deaths were attributed to "chance."
 Maybe the fact that the lead investigator received financial support from Johnson & Johnson, a manufacturer of tretinoin, had something to do with it?